 We love to play on clean beaches, thatʼs why we host twice-monthly beach cleanups, offer cleanup kits for the public to borrow and participate in major events like California Coastal Cleanup Day.
 With our partners at Surfrider Foundation San Diego Chapter, we helped remove tens of tons of trash from San Diegoʼs beaches and waters.
 The best part?
 Beach cleanups are open and available to the public.
 They are a perfect way for individuals, families and groups to have an immediate and satisfying impact on their environment and a great excuse to get outside.
-To learn more about the different kinds of beach cleanups we offer, visit our Beach Cleanups page.
+Volunteers simply show up, sign-in, borrow some supplies, and hit the beach to clean up.
+Those who want to deepen their impact by helping host cleanups regularly are encouraged to email firstname.lastname@example.org for more information.
+To learn more about the different kinds of beach cleanups we offer, visit our beach cleanups page.
 Check out our events calendar for a complete list of this yearʼs cleanups.

 Boaters and San Diego Coastkeeper were meant for each other.
 From its inception in 1995, Coastkeeper has patrolled the waters we protect–it’s part of our Waterkeeper Alliance charter.
 We rely on boat captains and skippers to keep Clean Sweep –that’s our boat– patrolling the waters so we can connect with other boaters about environmentally friendly boating practices.
 Keep in mind, to apply as a boat captain you will need to have a captainʼs license and/or 5+ years of boating experience.
 Write to email@example.com directly for more information.